-\ Cash flow hedges are included under Note 14.6.
+\\\ Lease liabilities are disclosed under Note 14.4.

 9. Investments in joint ventures

 The Company presents its joint ventures using the equity method.
 Under the equity method, the investment in the associate is carried at cost plus post acquisition changes in the Company's share of net assets.
 Investments in associates and joint ventures are assessed to determine whether there is any objective evidence of impairment.
 If there is evidence of impairment the recoverable amount of the investment is determined to identify any impairment loss to be recognised.
 Where losses were made in previous years, an assessment of the factors is made to determine if any loss may be reversed.